 Thus the addition of power in this case is insufficient for resolving the coordination of the amputated leg during swing.

-In this work we presented a method and results for transforming moments from joint space to elevation space.
+The transformation from joint angles to elevation angles further enabled the transformation of joint moments to elevation space moments (ESM), found in the same subspace where coordination is achieved.
+This extension of ISC from kinematics to dynamics has not been demonstrated previously, to our knowledge.
+Here we present this novel method (see \cref{sec:elevJacobian}) which is freely available for use in our ISC3d toolbox \cite{siman_tov_isc3d_2026}.
 Evaluating the elevation space moment results in \cref{fig:6_elevation_moments}, we find a surprisingly high level of coordination between the moments in this elevation space for AB gait.
 This is shown in \cref{fig:PIs_angles_moments}b, where the mean PI of elevation space moments for AB gait was found to be $>99\%$ and further highlighted in the PC scores as shown in \cref{fig:7_elevation_moments_pcs} where the PCs show distinct dimensionality reduction with little variance accounted for by PC3 for AB subjects.